 In accordance with the Mitsui Chemicals Group’s Corporate Mission, Action Guidelines, Purchasing Policy, Responsible Care Policy, Human Resources Management Policy, and related internal policies and regulations, the Policy represents our commitment to respecting human rights in order to fulfil our responsibilities toward every individual affected by our business activities.

-*This includes support and respect for the Core Labour Standards: “effective abolition of child labour”, “elimination of all forms of forced or compulsory labour”, “elimination of discrimination in respect of employment and occupation”, and “freedom of association, and the effective recognition of the right to collective bargaining”.
+*This includes support and respect for the Core Labour Standards: “effective abolition of child labour”, “elimination of all forms of forced or compulsory labour”, “elimination of discrimination in respect of employment and occupation”, “freedom of association, and the effective recognition of the right to collective bargaining” and “a safe and healthy working environment”.

 2. Scope